Types of cultured pearls

 A word of warning.
 If you see adverts for "pearl parties" or for pearl containing oysters please please do not get involved or buy these.
 The oysters are not genuine pearl bearing ones and the pearls that are inserted into these are low quality Chinese freshwater pearls.
-With the parties in particular it is easy to get caught up in the excitement, bidding for an oyster but the pearls you will get together with the overpriced settings that they pressure you to buy alongside them are simply not worth the money.

 My product descriptions include a description of the type and quality of pearls used as well as close-up pictures to help you make your choice.

 An overview of different types of cultured pearls.